csingley/ofxtools/docs/client.rst

 Using ofxget  - TL;DR
 ---------------------
-If your financial institution is known to ``ofxtools/config/fi.cfg``, then the quickest way to get your data is to say (e.g. for American Express):
+If your financial institution has working connection parameters posted on `OFX Home`_ , then the quickest way to get your hands on some OFX data is to say:

 .. code-block:: bash

+    $ ofxget scan <server_nickname> --ofxhome <ofxhome_id> --write
+    $ ofxget acctinfo <server_nickname> -u <your_username> --write
-    $ ofxget stmt amex --user <your_username> --all
+    $ ofxget stmt <server_nickname>

 Enter your password when prompted.

+The first command finds working OFX connection parameters for your FI, and saves them to a config file in your user home directory (referenced by a nickname of your choice).

+The second command requests a list of accounts and updates your config file accordingly.

+These are in the nature of first-time setup chores.

+The third command is the kind of thing you'd run on a regular basis; it requests statements for each account listed in your config file for a given server nickname.

 Using ofxget - in depth
 -----------------------